rinalds98/artful-visions/README.md

         - 2 options below each product are displayed ("Edit"/"Delete") and both work as intended.

 - **Bag/Cart**
+- All Nav links work as intended.
+- If shopping bag is empty:
+    - text displayed - 'Your bag is empty'
+    - keep shoppping button works as intended.
+- If items in shopping bag:
+    - User can update the quantity of product.
+(Price is adjusted accordingly) - A message alert shows up.
+    - Update / Remove buttons work as intended.
+    - Plus / Minus buttons work as intended.
+    - If product has sizes it will be displayed beside product name.
+    - If product doesn't have sizes it will display 'N/A'
+    - If the same product but different size is added to the bag. it will be a separate item in the bag.
+    - If the user adds a discount code in the bag. the user can see the discount in the checkout page.
+    - If the discount code is invalid, the user will be notified that the discount code is invalid.
+    - Keep shopping and secure checkout buttons work as intended bringing the user to the respective pages.

 - **Checkout**
+    - Order summary is identical to Bag including price.
+    - If discount is applied in Bag - It is displayed including the discounted price.
+    - If user has a profile and has saved details. - The details are in the order detail fields.
+    - Adjust bag and complete order buttons work as intended.
+    - When Complete Order button is pressed an overlay is displayed while payment is taken.

+- **Stripe**
+    - When checking payment logs on stripe - correct amount and payment confirmed
+    - Webhooks correctly installed - webhook log status 200 for all instances.

 - **Checkout Success**
+    -
 - **Profile**